The phone hacking scandal brought about a cataclysm in UK journalism that is having a big effect on the entire industry.

 Actress Sienna Miller, MP George Galloway and union leader Bob Crow reveal their phones have been hacked.
 Police open a new investigation, called Operation Weeting.

-Andy Coulson responds to pressure to resign as David Cameron’s spin doctor, saying coverage of phone hacking was getting in the way of the job.
+Andy Coulson responds to intense media pressure and resigns as David Cameron’s spin doctor, saying coverage of phone hacking was getting in the way of the job.

 26 January 2011